-The left and right control arm brackets are different, and are generally marked with an "L" or an "R".
+The left and right control arm brackets are different and are generally marked with an "L" or an "R", in many cases as a letter at the end of the part number.
 In order to determine the "front" and "rear" positions, lay them flat on a table.